New York City

 March 1-2, 2017

 C3, brought to you by Conductor, is the premier marketing conference taking place in the heart of New York City.
-Join hundreds of global marketers from distinguished and emerging brands as they share stories, innovations, and insights around attracting customers and revenue through organic channels.
+Hundreds of global marketers from distinguished and emerging brands share stories, innovations, and insights around attracting customers and revenue through organic channels.

 At C3, you’ll be able to choose the agenda track that matches your area of expertise:

 Strategic SEO: You are responsible for SEO, rankings and optimizing site traffic

 Content Marketing Intelligence You are accountable for content strategy, creation and implementation

 Digital Marketing Leaders: You have overall responsibility for marketing results

 Stay tuned for more information on our 2018 event.

 Set yourself apart from the crowd by getting certified on the leading content intelligence platform.
 Current Conductor customers can raise their level of competence in Conductor Searchlight and learn how to help their team leverage all of the insights that Conductor has to offer.

 This session is open to Conductor customers who are All Star and MVP certified PRIOR to C3 2017.